ianmcook/tidyquery/README.md

 ## Usage

 Call the function `query()`, passing a `SELECT` statement enclosed in quotes as the first argument.
-The table name in the `FROM` clause should match the name of a data frame in your current R session:
+The table names in the `FROM` clause should match the names of data frames in your current R session:

 ``` r
 library(tidyquery)